Kalee914/HR_Automation_System/README.md

 - Recipient Email
 - School Requirement

-Then, enrich that data by cross-referencing it with real-time updates from:
-- Calendly for scheduled appointments
-- Contract Sheet for agreement confirmations
+# Spreadsheet from the calendly extracted data
+- Email
+- Event Date/Time

+# Contract Response data
+- Email
+- Timestamp

 ---

 ## Goal
 - Create a unified and reliable applicant tracking system using Google Sheets.
 - Automatically import and clean data from up to 33 sheets using `IMPORTRANGE` and `QUERY`.
-- Filter only the relevant columns and exclude incomplete rows.
+- Filter only the relevant columns.
 - Use `VLOOKUP` to check if each applicant has:
   - Responsed Pre-interview Questions
   - Reserved an interview via Calendly
-  - Signed a contract
+  - Responsed contract
 - Display real-time status for each applicant.

 ---